SEMOSS/semoss-installer/README.md

 ## Master.bat

 In the same location as your properties file, there is a file called `master.bat`.
 At this point in the instruction, you are ready to run it.
-Double click on the file and the process should begin.
+Right click on `master.bat` and select **Run as Administrator**.
+This is essential for the automation process to execute correctly.
 You should expect to see many different command prompt windows opening up.

 ## VS Installer